 3. Drink or consume alcoholic beverages by any person who has not attained the age of twenty-one (21) years of age.

 4. Be under the influence of drugs, consume or use drugs of any kind, type or description unless prescribed by a licensed physician.
 (State law also prohibits possession of all illegal drugs.)

 5. Bring or have in his possession, or set off, except in designated areas, or otherwise cause to explode or discharge or burn, any firecrackers, torpedoes, rockets or other fireworks or explosives of inflammable material, or discharge them or throw them into any such area from land or highway adjacent thereto, provided, however, that this prohibition includes any substance or compound that would be dangerous from any of foregoing standpoints.

-6. Dogs or other domestic animals cannot be brought into the Park during the Annual City Picnic.
-This does not apply to Seeing Eye dogs or certified assistance animals.
+6. Dogs or other domestic animals cannot be brought into the park during the Annual City Picnic.
+This does not apply to Seeing Eye dogs or certified service animals.